Charlie Angus

-Charles Joseph Angus (born November 14, 1962) is a Canadian author, journalist, broadcaster, musician and politician.
-A member of the New Democratic Party (NDP), Angus served as the federal Member of Parliament for the riding of Timmins—James Bay from 2004 to 2025.
-Until his retirement from politics, he was the NDP critic for Ethics, FedNor, Indigenous Youth and Income Inequality and Affordability.
-He was also deputy critic for Labour.
+Charles Joseph Angus (born November 14, 1962) is a Canadian journalist, musician and politician who served the member of Parliament (MP) for Timmins—James Bay from 2004 to 2025 as a member of the New Democratic Party (NDP).
+He is the author of Cobalt: Cradle of the Demon Metals, Birth of a Mining Superpower and has hosted MeidasCanada since 2025.
 Angus was a candidate for leadership of the federal NDP in the 2017 New Democratic Party leadership election, where he received 19.4% of the vote.

-He is the author of Cobalt: Cradle of the Demon Metals, Birth of a Mining Superpower.

 Early life, music, writing, and activism

 Angus was born in Timmins, Ontario, and moved to Toronto in 1973, where in 1980 he co-founded the punk rock band L'Étranger with childhood friend Andrew Cash.
 Angus performed bass and co-wrote many of the group's songs, which were influenced by the Clash and the group's Catholic social justice roots.
 L'Étranger is best known for their anti-apartheid single "One People", played frequently on the then-new MuchMusic.
 Angus later co-founded the alternative folk group Grievous Angels.
 After his election to Parliament, Angus continued to perform with the group on occasion and released a new album in 2021.

 Angus was a community activist in Toronto in the 1980s where, along with his wife Brit Griffin, he established a Catholic Worker house, a homeless shelter for men, especially those who were minority refugees and former prisoners.
 He moved to Cobalt, Ontario, with his young family in 1990.
 In 1995, Brit and Charlie launched HighGrader, a magazine devoted to Northern Ontario life and culture.
 In 1999, he received an award from the Northern Lights Festival Boréal in Sudbury for his outstanding contributions to Northern Ontario culture.

 He is the author of eight published books, including an admiring biography of Les Costello, the celebrated Toronto Maple Leafs player who left professional hockey to become a Catholic priest in Timmins.
 Angus's fifth book, Cage Call, a photo documentary with photographer Louie Palu, was released in 2007.

 From 2000 to 2004, Angus served as a trustee on the Northeastern Catholic District School Board.